arakanema/m2h/README.md

 - page-break
   - '////' 4 or more slashes.
-- header style
+- header option
-  - with title and page-number
+  - with title and page-number.
+- cover option
-- cover
+  - set title to cover page.

 ## Installation